Education & Industry

 Through its Education and Research Foundation, the Company makes a number of specific awards.

 The Bakers' Company Award is made to successful applicants, enabling them to receive high quality craft training in mainland Europe.

 The Joseph Award was introduced in 2002, funded from the consolidated bequests so kindly made by the Joseph family over the years.
 The Joseph Award is presented each year and enables the successful applicant to receive high quality craft training in the UK or mainland Europe.

 Details of the Bakers' Company Education and Scholarship Programme are published annually on this website and details can also be found in the Trade Press.

-The bursaries are awarded to students who fulfil a number of Company criteria, including their achievement in college studies and, in the opinion of a joint panel comprising the college and the Company, will make a valuable contribution to baking during their future careers.
+The company also provides quality bursaries to students who fulfil a number of criteria, including their achievement in college studies, and in the opinion of a joint panel comprising the college and the Company.

 Details of the Bakers' Company's Education and Scholarship Program is published on this site each year.

 Educational establishments across the UK that have received student bursaries include.